rabbitmq/rabbitmq-website/site/dlx.md

 the message originally landed on is declared with `x-dead-letter-routing-key` set to
-`bar`, then the message is published to its dead letter exchange with the bar` routing key
+`bar`, then the message is published to its dead letter exchange with the `bar` routing key.
-`.

 Note, if a specific routing key was not set for the queue, messages on it are dead-lettered with <em>all</em>